subsquid/docs/docs/sdk/resources/persisting-data/bigquery.md

 ## Examples

 An end-to-end example geared towards local runs can be found in [this repo](https://github.com/subsquid-labs/squid-bigquery-example).
-Look at [this branch](https://github.com/subsquid-labs/squid-bigquery-example/tree/cloud-secrets) for an example of a squid made for deployment to Subsquid Cloud.
+Look at [this branch](https://github.com/subsquid-labs/squid-bigquery-example/tree/cloud-secrets) for an example of a squid made for deployment to SQD Cloud.